KnownSubset/CSE559-Project2/readme.markdown

 1. Ransac
  The algorithm was able to produce reasonable results from matching points.
 The best homography that was produced was able to map images coordinates systems together.
+Some of the features that I am surprised that did not come out of SIFT are: the land that juts out of the inlet, the top of the snowy peak.
+I assume that the snow peak was not choosen since parts of the snow cap could be confused with the cloud that close.

 2. Percentage of inliers